COURSES OF STUDY INVOLVING ATHLETIC TRAINING:

 An overview of Athletic Training as an Allied Health profession: history and purposes, current theory and practice, knowledge bases and professional standards, evolving roles.
 Additional topics include Pre-participation Physical Examination, injury prevention, the role and responsibility of the Athletic Trainer, communication, identifying and appreciating the sports medicine team, and medical terminology.
 O.S.H.A. regulations will be introduced.
+Lecture and Laboratory course which emphasizes clinical proficiency in basic emergency care, C.P.R./A.E.D. & First Aid.
+The student will achieve certification in C.P.R./A.E.D. & First Aid Certification.
 Required for students seeking admission to Athletic Training Program as major course of study.
 Reviewed and completed Technical Standards Form required to enroll in the course.

 AT 223 Care and Prevention (3)

 The scientific and clinical fundamentals of Athletic Training.
 Specific topics will include legal concerns in allied health professions, physical conditioning programs, impact of the environment on injury, protective sports equipment fitting, ergonomics, tissue response to insult, and emergency care in athletic training.
 Prerequisites: AT 118, BI 223-224; and permission of the Program Director.

 Lecture and Laboratory course which emphasizes clinical proficiencies in lower extremity taping and wrapping skills and basic emergency care with a review of C.P.R. and First Aid protocols.
 Requires a minimum of 150 hours of clinical experience in an Athletic Training Facility.
 Prerequisite: AT 118.

 AT 225 Principles of Strength and Conditioning (1)